 2. Formalize Your Marketing Skill Set

 Business master’s degrees, in marketing or in any other subfield, are ideal for people whose professional journeys have taken them in directions that they did not originally foresee.
-Not everyone who goes onto a successful career in marketing planned on doing so in their undergraduate years, and it’s quite common for marketing departments to contain employees with a diverse array of academic backgrounds, including a healthy number of English, history or other humanities majors.
+Not everyone who goes onto a successful career in marketing planned on doing so in their undergraduate years.
+It's quite common for marketing departments to contain employees with a diverse array of academic backgrounds, including a healthy number of English, history or other humanities majors.

 If you’ve found yourself working in marketing without formal academic training in the field, a master’s in marketing could be your ticket to improving your practical skill set and knowledge of the reasoning and theory underlying current best practices.
-The curriculum for the Online MS in Marketing from SCU, for instance, features a three-course required marketing core to build your understanding of the basics, as well as a host of electives in specialized marketing strategies and technologies.
+The curriculum for the Online MS in Marketing from SCU, for instance, features a three-course required marketing core to build your understanding of the basics, as well as a host of electives in specialized marketing strategies and technologies, and multiple areas of marketing management.
 It’s a perfect way for professionals just finding their way in the field to formalize their training and build their expertise.

 3. Forge a New Career Path or Advance on Your Current One